Chart Color Schemes

 Health performance in Peterborough is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Peterborough faces significant health challenges as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are high across various health conditions affecting both younger and older age groups.
-Private health cover is low at approximately 44% of the total population (around 693 people), compared to 48.9% in the rest of South Australia and a national average of 55.7%.
+Peterborough faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across various health conditions, affecting both younger and older age groups.
+Private health cover is extremely low, with approximately 44% of the total population (~661 people) having it, compared to 48.9% in Regional SA and a national average of 55.7%.

-The most prevalent medical conditions are arthritis, affecting 14.6% of residents, and mental health issues, impacting 11.5%.
-Conversely, 51.7% of residents report being completely free from medical ailments, compared to 62.5% in the rest of South Australia.
-Working-age individuals face notable health challenges due to elevated chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over at 36.9% (around 582 people), compared to 27.1% in the rest of South Australia.
-Health outcomes among seniors present additional challenges, with national rankings even worse than those of the general population.
+The most prevalent medical conditions are arthritis (affecting 14.6% of residents) and mental health issues (11.5%).
+Conversely, 51.7% of residents report having no medical ailments, compared to 62.5% in Regional SA.
+Working-age population health is notably challenged by high chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over, with 37.3% (562 people) compared to 27.1% in Regional SA.
+Health outcomes among seniors present additional challenges, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health